QuadSpinner/Gaea-Docs/source/Guide/05-Build/3-Scale.md

 #### Normalized Scale

 Forced scaling, in many situations, can give you maximum vertical fidelity.
 Gaea will force the terrain to use the entire `~0.0000000 - 1.0000000` height range in 32-bit formats (16.7 million levels).
-In 16-bit images that would be `0 - 65,534`.
+In 16-bit images, that would be `0 - 65,534`.
 In 8-bit, it is `0 - 254`.
-If you need more vertical fidelity for closeups, this option may help as you get more density in the up-axis than in other methods.
+If you need more vertical fidelity for closeups, this option may help because you get more density in the up-axis than in other methods.

 When using forced scaling, you must adjust the vertical size of your output manually in the target application.
 Like with Natural Scale, use the Height-Scale Ratio.

 #### Custom Scale

 This is a special option reserved for importing and exporting data in very specific ranges.
-In most normal circumstances, you will not need to use this node.
+In most normal circumstances, you will not need to use this mode.
 If you wish to use this mode for automation scenarios, see @create-bridge and @buildmanager.